Nationwide Pathology Limited – Terms and Conditions

 Urine Kit means 1 x urine collection container in a plastic Medipak, 1 x Request Form and 1 x Pre-paid envelope.

-2.1 The request for Supplier Materials or a Test or the sending of a Sample to the Supplier constitutes an offer by the Client to purchase Services from the Supplier in accordance with these Conditions (Order).
+- The request for Supplier Materials or a Test or the sending of a Sample to the Supplier constitutes an offer by the Client to purchase Services from the Supplier in accordance with these Terms and Conditions (Order).

-2.4 These Terms apply to the Contract to the exclusion of any other terms that the Client seeks to impose or incorporate, or which are implied by trade, custom, practice or course of dealing.
+2.4 These Terms and Conditions apply to the Contract to the exclusion of any other terms agreed between the parties previously or such terms as the Client may seek to impose or incorporate, or which are implied by trade, custom, practice or course of dealing.

 2.5 Any quotation given by the Supplier shall not constitute an offer, and is only valid for a period of 20 days from its date of issue.